 View Snapshots in Snapshot Manager

 When we actually launch the snapshot manager, notice the diagram we are given as to where we are in the lifecycle.
-In clicking on that first snapshot, the name and description populate with the information we had entered originally.
+In clicking on that first snapshot, the name, and description populated with the information we had entered originally.
 We will cancel out of this for now.

 Install New Software on the Virtual Machine

 In part two of this tutorial, we will now install new software on our Ubuntu Desktop.
 Let’s consider installing the Google Chrome web browser for example.
 Surely it will be just fine to do this, but we can feel good knowing that if anything goes wrong at all during the install and we break something on our lovely VM, we have a snapshot to revert back to.
 Let’s test it out.

 First off we need the software to install.
 There are a few ways to do this in Linux, but for simplicity, we just go ahead and open Firefox to visit the download section of Google to fetch the Chrome browser.

 Install GDebi Package Installer